hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 systems.

 - Single Responsibility Principle (SRP)
-  This principle states that a class should have only one reason to change, meaning it should have only one responsibility.
+  This principle states that a class should have only one responsibility.
 Let's say we have a User class that handles both user authentication and user data management.
   Instead, we can separate these responsibilities into two classes: Authenticator and UserManager.
 Here's a Python
   example: